MichaelLam71/rocket-landing-ppo/README.md

 ### Physics Model

 The simulation includes fuel consumption and aerodynamic drag.
 Fuel depletes based on specific impulse (mass flow rate = thrust / (Isp * g0)), reducing total mass over the descent.
 The engine cuts out if fuel reaches zero.
 Aerodynamic drag follows the standard drag equation (F = 0.5 * rho * Cd * A * v^2), opposing the velocity vector.
 Both effects reset at the start of each episode.
+The inertia tensor is manually set to a symmetric value to eliminate cross-axis coupling from the asymmetric rocket model geometry.

 ### Reward Function (terminal only)